gvwilson/thirdbit/src/fiction/iffy/index.md

 She managed one futile step before her knees gave way.
 Once again a pair of exoskeletoned arms picked her up, but this time she was conscious as she was carried to the pink plastic chair.
-Captain Kerse lowered her into it more gently than she expected, using a pair of black plastic straps to fasten down her arms.
+Captain Kerse lowered her into it more gently than she expected.

 She wanted to struggle,
 but nothing below her neck would pay attention to her.